 The first step to a fresher portable restroom is cleanliness.
 Leave the store-bought cleaners on the shelves.
 All you need for this disinfectant is vinegar and water.
 Mix the two as a green way of thoroughly cleaning all the interior surfaces.
 If you find some spots are more difficult to wipe clean than others, just add some baking soda to the mix for a tougher scrub.
 This will leave a much better aroma than the sterile bleach smell from other products.

 Once the room is clean, you may be wondering how to keep a porta potty from smelling?
 The answer resides around lemons.
 Because of the fruit’s citric acid content, odors that would normally singe nose hairs are neutralized.
 So, lemons don’t just cover up uncomfortable smells, they work to eliminate the remnants hanging in the air.
 These are the ingredients and steps for how to make your lemon freshener to spritz around the inside:

 Mix everything and put it in a water bottle.
 Spray generously over all surfaces and let dry.

 There are plenty of small plants that would fit nicely on the small shelf inside the portable restroom.
 Indoor plants clean the air in the most cost-effective and eco-friendly way.
 Below is a list of plants that thrive off humidity and can be used before and after an event by just existing.

 - Pilea Peperomioides

 - Snake Plant

 Now that you’ve learned some sweet tips to keep that private potty fresh, you’re officially ready for the next big or small event in need of porta-potties.
-If you want more tips or are ready to reserve portable restrooms here in Seattle, feel free to get in touch with us.
-At Green Latrine, we pride ourselves on having environmentally friendly toilets and would love to tell you more.
+If you want more tips or are ready to reserve portable restrooms here in Seattle, feel free to get in touch with us at 206-397-0336, we pride ourselves on having environmentally friendly toilets and would love to tell you more.